ebitenui/ebitenui/README.md

 Contributing
 -------
 Want to help develop Ebiten UI?
 Check out our [current issues](https://github.com/ebitenui/ebitenui/issues).
-Want to know the steps to contributing, take a look at the [open source guide](https://opensource.guide/).
+Want to know the steps on how to start contributing, take a look at the [open source guide](https://opensource.guide/).